TrellixVulnTeam/favor_GI5G/README.md

 Just getting things set up right now.

 Todo (in order):
- - Make a serious attempt at getting Thrift C++ code and libcurl (ideally VMIME, but probably not) to compile with the NDK
  - Basic unit tests
  - Integrate rapidjson, use it to parse account details.
 We can probably just use it for our int->string conversions as well
  - Start on threadsafety as described below